bloomberg/bde-tools/docs/docs/bbs/tools/bbs_build.rst

 .. option:: --targets TARGET_LIST

-   Specifies the list of build targets.
-See :ref:`Build targets
+   Specifies the list of comma separated build targets.
+There are targets for package groups (bsl/bsl.t), packages (bdlt/bdlt.t) and individual components (ball_log/ball_log.t) and well as high-level target for building everything (all/all.t)
-   <build_system_design-build-targets>` for more information.

 .. option:: --test {build, run}